greenelab/deep-review/manuscript.md

 Vang et al. [@12i8Apfdc] developed HLA-CNN, a method which maps amino acids onto a 15-dimensional vector space based on their context relation to other amino acids before making predictions with a CNN.
 In a comparison of several current methods, Bhattacharya et al. found that the top methods---NetMHC, NetMHCpan, MHCflurry, and MHCnuggets---showed comparable performance, but large differences in speed.
 Convolutional neural networks (in this case, HLA-CNN) showed comparatively poor performance, while shallow and recurrent neural networks performed the best.
-They found that MHCnuggets---the recurrent neural network---was by far the fastest training among the top performing methods.
+They found that MHCnuggets---the recurrent neural network---was by far the fastest-training among the top performing methods.

 ### PPI networks and graph analysis